mustafamamun/NCTest/README.md

-# Solution of NordCloud test
+# Solution of NC test

 ## Table of content